Equivalence group: Molecular mechanism

-Ascidian Pigment Precursor Equivalence Group
+Ascidian pigment precursor equivalence group

 Introduction

 The larvae of ascidians (sea squirts) contain a pair of sensory pigment cells known as the otolith and ocellus.
 The otolith is used to sense gravity, whereas the ocellus responds to light.
 During embryogenesis the otolith and ocellus develop from two bilateral equivalent precursors.
 Either the left or right pigment precursor cell has equal probability of developing into the otolith or ocellus.
 The decision to adopt either fate is determined after neural tube closure during the early tailbud stage (see image), via a poorly defined mechanism of induction.

 During normal development, after neural tube closure, the pigment precursors align dorsally along the anterior-posterior axis of the neural tube.
 Whichever cell aligns anteriorly will become the otolith, while the posterior cell will form the ocellus.
 In the absence of cell-cell interactions both cells develop into ocelli, which is the default fate.

-Experimental Methods for Studying Equivalence in Halocynthia roretzi
+Experimental methods for studying equivalence in Halocynthia roretzi

 To elucidate whether the fates of the otolith and ocellus are determined in the early embryo or after the precursors align during neural tube closure, ablation and drug treatment techniques were used in the ascidian species Halocythia roretzi.

 Cells that are labeled with fluorescein isothiocyanate-dextran (FDX) can be selectively photoablated by fluorescent excitation.
 When one FDX labeled pigment precursor cells is photoablated during the mid-neurula stage (15 hrs) the other will almost always develop into an ocellus.
 However, if the ablations are performed during the late tailbud stage (22.5 hrs) then the remaining cell has an equal likelihood of becoming an otolith or ocellus.

 Inhibiting cell division and morphogenesis with cytochalasin B is another method used to determine when the pigment precursor equivalence group is specified.
 Cytochalasin treatment of early tailbud stage embryos (17 hrs), while the two bilateral cells are still separated, results in both cells becoming ocelli.
 When the drug was used after the two cells aligned at the dorsal midline, the anterior cell developed into the otolith and the posterior cell became the ocellus without exception.
 Both experiments suggest that fates of the pigment precursor cells are irreversibly determined by approximately the mid-tailbud stage (21 hrs).

-Other Equivalence Groups
+Other equivalence groups

 Equivalence groups have also been described in the ganglion mother cells in grasshopper and the O/P teloblasts in the leech.
 Like other instances of equivalence groups, progeny cells are born equivalent and become specified through cell interactions.
 Equivalence groups are a common theme in the development of many organisms from diverse phyla.